larastan/larastan/README.md

 Some parts of Laravel are currently too magical for Larastan/PHPStan to understand.
 We listed common [errors to ignore](docs/errors-to-ignore.md), add them as needed.

+## Static Analysis

+This tool is a wrapper for PHPStan, which is by itself a [static analysis tool](https://en.wikipedia.org/wiki/Static_program_analysis).
+However, since Larastan loads some of the code it is analysing, this is not a static analysis tool.

 ## 👊🏻 Contributing